-A tax consolidation agreement has been signed with all the French companies except Fizzer, in which the company holds a 60% interest.
+A tax consolidation agreement has been signed with all the French companies except Papier Tigre.
 This agreement is automatically renewed every year.

 The parent company of the tax group is Exacompta Clairefontaine.

 The reported tax expense is the expense that would have been incurred in the absence of tax consolidation, subject to the following provisions: